 - We co-hosted a family picnic at a local country park for graduates and friends from Jasper’s preschool.
 It was such a lovely opportunity for the children to play together and for us to celebrate these first friendships of their young lives.

 - Jasper took part in the 2017 Summer Reading Challenge.
 This is a national UK event held by local libraries every August to encourage children to continue reading during the summer holidays.
 For young children, the challenge involves giving six verbal book reviews to library staff to receive stickers for their activity packs and to qualify for a certificate and medal (which will be presented by the child’s school in the autumn term).
-I plan to write a blog post about the Summer Reading Challenge at a later date.

 - Baby Jules is now eight months old.
 She is more active than ever – rolling over and crouching up all ready to start crawling.
 She claps her hands and continues to express dance and music appreciation in her own special way.

 - In South Africa, my father celebrated his 70th birthday.
 He and family travelled to the Western Cape to visit wine farms and view the phenomenon of Cape wild flowers in bloom following the winter rains.

 - Jasper had his final day at nursery/preschool at the end of August.
 For me, this has been an emotional time reflecting on the past three and bit years he has spent at this special home away from home (read more here).
 I am denial that he will be starting primary school in September as it seems like only yesterday he was born.